UniStuttgart-VISUS/reCAPit/preprocessing/README.md

 * Only registered artifacts in the manifest can be used by reCAPit.
 * If the script terminates without errors, it adds the respective artifact to the manifest file.
 * Each script requires the manifest file as input, plus additional parameters pertaining to the specific feature extraction.

+## Requirements

+Scripts are organized in directories according to the sources they extract features from (transcript/video/gaze).
+Please make sure [astral-sh/uv](https://github.com/astral-sh/uv) is installed on your system.
+UV is a Python package and project manager that eases the deployment of applications written in Python.

+To launch a script, navigate to the respective directory and `uv run register_[NAME].py` inside your terminal, and replace `NAME` with the respective script name.

+> [!NOTE]
+> Please note that certain scripts depend on PyTorch.
+For best performance, it is recommended to run them on systems with a GPU and CUDA capabilities.
+Please make sure to install a PyTorch version that is compatible with the CUDA version available on your system.

 ## 📄 Transcript